woocommerce/woocommerce-blocks/readme.txt

 - Fix: Orders not being placed when paying with an Express payment method from the Cart block. ([3403](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3403))
 - Fix incorrect usage of static method in Stripe payment method integration. ([3400](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3400))
 - Cart and checkout should respect the global "Hide shipping costs until an address is entered" setting. ([3383](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3383))
-- Sync shipping address with billing address when shipping address fields are disabled. ([3358](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3358))
+- Sync shipping address with billing address when shipping address fields are disabled.
+This fixes a bug where taxes would not reflect changes in billing address when they are set to be calculated from billing address ([3358](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3358))

 #### refactor